 It wasn’t pirates that his squadron found but rather two squadrons of ACF battleships.
 The bastards were hiding behind an outer system’s moon and jumped his squadron by using the moon’s gravity as a slingshot.
 While battleships had no hope in hell of catching battlecruisers in a stern chase they held the acceleration advantage from coming around the moon at the Human Federation ships.
 His squadron’s commander ordered braking maneuvers to get the hell out of there but by then it was too late.
-The ACF ships must’ve been watching for whatever they could find with sensor buoys or probes.
+The ACF ships must’ve been watching for whatever they could find with sensor buoys and or probes.

 Richard nearly dragged his captain onto the shuttle to take them away from the crippled ship.
 Jim was of the “old school” that believed that a captain should go down with his ship.
 Richard wouldn’t hear any of that crap.
 His captain argued with him the whole way to the shuttle.
-Shortly after getting clear of the ship an enemy destroyer put a laser into the frigate’s fusion reactor which blew the ship apart in the heart of a miniature sun.
+Shortly after getting clear of the ship an enemy light cruiser put a laser into the frigate’s fusion reactor which blew the ship apart in the heart of a miniature sun.

 The man grinned in reply, “It’s not my whole hand.
 At least I still have a hand to use.
 Luckily it was my left hand and not my right and that my thumb was unhurt.”